Error Notebook-Guided, Training-Free Part Retrieval in 3D CAD Assemblies via Vision-Language Models: Methodology

-Our study is based on the Fusion 360 Gallery Dataset \citep{willis2021joinable, willis2020fusion, lambourne2021brepnet}.
+Our study is based on the Fusion 360 Gallery Dataset~\citep{willis2021joinable, willis2020fusion, lambourne2021brepnet}).
 Specifically, we utilize the \emph{Assembly Dataset}, a subset of the Fusion 360 Gallery Dataset, which comprises multi-part CAD assemblies enriched with detailed information regarding joints, contact surfaces, and holes.
-For this work, we focus on the first archive (a1.0.0\_00), which contains 752 assemblies.
+For this work, we focus on archive \textit{a1.0.0\_00}, which contains 752 assemblies (the Fusion 360 Assembly Dataset is divided into multiple sets whose assembly counts, and CAD model types are highly consistent).
 Each assembly project within this archive includes a single assembly and the corresponding part information (such as PNG images, STEP files, and additional metadata).
 The PNG files provide 2D image representations of the 3D models.
 STEP files (Standard for the Exchange of Product model data), as defined by ISO 10303, are neutral file formats that facilitate the exchange of 3D model data across different CAD software platforms, preserving geometry, structure, and other essential attributes.

-Figure~\ref{fig:data_constr} shows the overview of the dataset construction pipeline.
+Figure~\ref{fig:overview} (a) shows the overview of the dataset construction pipeline.
 To begin, we catalog all part names and count the number of parts per assembly.
-Next, we utilize the GPT-4o (Omni) vision-language model to generate concise and descriptive noun phrases for each individual part.
+Next, we utilize the GPT-4o (Omni) to generate concise and descriptive noun phrases for each individual part.
 For each part, we provide both the overall assembly image and the part image as input, so that the model can generate the part description with full awareness of the assembly context.
 Each phrase is intended to succinctly describe the part’s primary shape and distinguishing features, thereby allowing it to be differentiated from other parts within the same assembly.
 We provide several few-shot examples to guide the model toward generating higher-quality descriptions.
-Figure~\ref{fig:appendix_prompt_1} presents the prompt for this process.
+Figure~\ref{fig:appendix_prompt_1} presents the prompt.